michaeljamie/advanced-css-sass-less-course/README.md

 Three websites built with a focus on front-end development and design 💻

-A [Udemy Course](https://www.udemy.com/advanced-css-and-sass/ "Advanced CSS & SASS") from Jonas Schmedtmann that I thoroughly enjoyed.

 ### Natours

-An example site for an adventure tourism company highlighting modern CSS and SASS usage and techniques.
+An example site for an adventure tourism company highlighting modern CSS, SASS, and BEM usage and techniques.

-The live site can be found [here](https://michaeljamie.github.io/advanced-css-sass-less-course/Natours/ "Natours - Project")!
+The live site can be found here: [Natours Adventures Project](https://michaeljamie.github.io/advanced-css-sass-less-course/Natours/ "Natours - Project").

 ![image](https://user-images.githubusercontent.com/26236137/50796975-848e0000-1290-11e9-8a90-7b61d80186a5.png)